 WRD has been monitoring groundwater quality and water levels in the CBWCB for over 50 years.
-The Regional Groundwater Monitoring Program provides for the collection of basic information used for groundwater basin management including groundwater level data and water quality data.
-It currently consists of a network of over 300 WRD and USGS-installed monitoring wells at over 50 locations throughout the District, supplemented by the existing groundwater production wells operated by the water purveyors.
-The information generated by this program is stored in the District's GIS and provides the basis to better understand the dynamic changes in the Central Basin and West Coast Basin.
-WRD hydrogeologists and engineers, provide the in-house capability to collect, analyze and report groundwater data.
+The Regional Groundwater Monitoring Program (RGWMP) provides for the collection of basic information used for groundwater basin management including groundwater level data and water quality data.
+It currently consists of a network of over 300 WRD and USGS-installed monitoring wells at over 55 locations throughout the District, supplemented by the existing groundwater production wells operated by the water purveyors.
+The information generated by this program is stored in the District's Geographic Information System (GIS) and provides the basis to better understand the dynamic groundwater system in the Central Basin and West Coast Basin.
+WRD hydrogeologists and engineers, provide the in-house capability to collect, analyze and report on new and historical groundwater data.

-Water quality samples from the monitoring wells are collected twice a year.
+Water quality samples from the monitoring wells are collected twice a year and analyzed for numerous common constituents such as general minerals, volatile organic compounds, metals, and general physical properties, as well as "special study constituents" on a case by case basis such as perchlorate, n-nitrosodimethylamine ("NDMA"), hexavalent chromium, 1,4-dioxane, and other chemicals of emerging concern.
 Water levels are measured in most monitoring wells with automatic data loggers daily, while water levels in all monitoring wells are measured by WRD field staff a minimum of four times per year.
 On an annual basis, staff prepares the Regional Groundwater Monitoring Report that documents groundwater level and groundwater quality conditions throughout the District.
 This report is distributed to the stakeholders in WRD and is also available on the District's website.
+The RGWMP also generates the data required for the CBWCB Salt and Nutrient Management Plan.
 In 2011, the National Groundwater Associated presented WRD with the "2011 Groundwater Protection Project Award" in recognition of the regional groundwater monitoring program.